-The Federal Patient Self-Determination Act ensures the patient's right to participate in healthcare decision-making, including decisions about withholding resuscitative services or declining/withdrawing life sustaining treatment.
-Through guidelines established by the CMS, HEDIS requirements, and the Plan's policies and procedures, Longevity Health Plan requires all participating providers to have a process in place under the intent of the Patient Self

-Determination Act.
-All providers contracted directly or indirectly with Longevity Health Plan may be informed by the member that the member has executed, changed, or revoked an advance directive.
+The Federal Patient Self-Determination Act ensures the patient's right to participate in health care decision-making, including decisions about withholding resuscitative services or declining/withdrawing life sustaining treatment.
+Through guidelines established by the CMS, HEDIS requirements, and our policies and procedures, Longevity requires all participating providers to have a process in place under the intent of the Patient Self-Determination Act.
+All providers contracted directly or indirectly with Longevity may be informed by the member that the member has executed, changed, or revoked an advance directive.
 At the time a service is provided, the provider should ask the member to provide a copy of the advance directive to be included in his/her medical record.
-If the PCPs and/or treating provider cannot as a matter of conscience fulfill the member's written advance directive, heshe must advise the member and Longevity Health Plan.
-Longevity Health Plan and the PCPs and/or treating provider will arrange for a transfer of care.
-Participating providers may not condition the provision of care or otherwise discriminate against an individual based on whether the individual has executed an advance directive.
-However, nothing in the Patient Self-Determination Act precludes the right under state law of a provider to refuse to comply with an advance directive as a matter of conscience.
-To ensure providers maintain the required processes to advance directives, Longevity Health Plan conducts periodic patient medical record reviews to confirm the required documentation exists.
+If the PCP and/or treating provider cannot, as a matter of conscience, fulfill the member's written advance directive, the PCP must advise the member and Longevity Health Plan at which time Longevity and the PCP and/or treating provider will arrange for a transfer of care.
+Participating providers may not ration the provision of care or otherwise discriminate against an individual based on whether the individual has executed an advance directive.
+However, nothing in the Patient Self- Determination Act precludes the right under state law of a provider to refuse to comply with an advance directive as a matter of conscience.
+To ensure providers maintain the required processes to advance directives, Longevity conducts periodic patient medical record reviews to confirm the required documentation exists.